ogangrel/DataProcessScript/README.md

-# DataProcessScript
+# Data Processing Script

-Data Process Script language
+Data Processing Script language

 This is a script languange intended for a sequencial execution to achieve a final file with data processed by several command lines.